keboola/developers-docs/extend/generic-extractor/index.md

 * TOC
 {:toc}

-Generic Extractor is a [KBC component](/overview/) which acts like a customizable [HTTP REST](/extend/generic-extractor/tutorial/rest/) client.
+Generic Extractor is a [Keboola component](/overview/) which acts like a customizable [HTTP REST](/extend/generic-extractor/tutorial/rest/) client.
 It can be configured to extract data from virtually any sane web API.

 Due to the versatility of different APIs running in the wild, Generic Extractor offers a vast amount of [**configuration options**](/extend/generic-extractor/configuration/).
 Even though it may seem somewhat abstract and hard to understand at first, once you configure your first extractor, you will see that it is a great tool.
-With it, you can build an entirely new extractor for KBC in **less than an hour**.
+With it, you can build an entirely new extractor for Keboola in **less than an hour**.

 To get started quickly, follow our [Generic Extractor tutorial](/extend/generic-extractor/tutorial).

 ## Generic Extractor Requirements
-Generic Extractor allows you to extract data from an API into KBC only by configuring it.
+Generic Extractor allows you to extract data from an API into Keboola only by configuring it.
 No programming skills or additional tools are required.
 You just need to do two easy things before you start:

 - Learn how to [write JSON](/extend/generic-extractor/tutorial/json/).